-Sirius International Holding Company, Inc. (formerly known as White Mountains Holding Company, Inc.) 401(k) Savings and Investment Plan Notes to the Financial Statements The Plan adopted Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 820, Fair Value Measurements and Disclosures.
+The Plan adopted Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 820, Fair Value Measurements and Disclosures and the Plan's investments are reported at fair value.
 The Standard provides a revised definition of fair value and establishes a framework for measuring fair value and expands financial statement disclosure requirements for fair value information.
 Under the Standard, fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants (an exit price).
 The Standard establishes a fair value hierarchy that distinguishes between inputs based on market data from independent sources ("observable inputs") and a reporting entity's internal assumptions based upon the best information available when external market data is limited or unavailable ("unobservable inputs").
 The fair value hierarchy in the Standard prioritizes fair value measurements into three levels based on the nature of the inputs.
 Quoted prices in active markets for identical assets or liabilities have the highest priority ("Level 1"), followed by prices determined based on observable inputs including prices for similar but not identical assets or liabilities ("Level 2") and followed by prices based on assumptions that include significant unobservable inputs, having the lowest priority ("Level 3").